-One of the maximum debatable crook justice troubles in the 2020 Democratic number one is a “difficult on crime” regulation handed 25 years ago and authored through contemporary ballot frontrunner Joe Biden.
+One of the maximum debatable crooked justice troubles in the 2020 Democratic primary is a “tough on crime” regulation handed down 25 years ago and authored by former Vice President Joe Biden.

-If you ask a few crook justice reform activists, the 1994 crime regulation surpassed by using Congress and signed via President Bill Clinton, which changed into meant to opposite many years of rising crime, became one of the key individuals to mass incarceration inside the 1990s.
-They say it led to extra prison sentences, more jail cells, and extra competitive policing — especially hurting black and brown Americans, who’re disproportionately possibly to be incarcerated.
+If you ask a few crooked justice reform activists, the 1994 crime regulation, passed by Congress and signed by President Bill Clinton, which changed into meant to opposite many years of rising crime, and became one of the key factors contributing to mass incarceration in the 1990s.
+They say it led to extra prison sentences, more jail cells, and extra competitive policing, especially hurting black and brown Americans, who are disproportionately possibly to be incarcerated.

 The fact, it turns out, is someplace inside the center.